 Interacting foundation species hypothesis

-Our results suggest tentative support for the interacting foundation species hypothesis (Table 3, Figure 2) that genetic correlations among communities are driven by interactions and abundances of a few dominant or foundation species.
+Our results suggest tentative support for the interacting foundation species hypothesis (Table 3, Figure 2) that genetic correlations among communities are driven by abundances of a few dominant or foundation species.
 Using matrices relativized by OTU maximum, 8 out of 28 comparisons had positive rho-values ≥ 0.20.
 Six of these comparisons (21.4%) were statistically significant (P≤0.05), with another 2 comparisons being marginally significant (0.05<P<0.1).
 Considering all contrasts, rho-values from pair-wise Mantel tests conducted with relativized matrices were marginally significantly lower than those from pair-wise Mantel tests conducted with unrelativized community matrices (n = 28, V = 262, P = 0.093; Q1, median and Q3 for Mantel rho with unrelativized data = 0.025, 0.182, 0.310; Q1, median and Q3 for Mantel rho with relativized data = -0.019, 0.120, 0.232).
 However, when considering only rho-values that were ≥ 0.2 for Mantel tests conducted with unrelativized data, there was a significant drop in the median rho-value after Mantel tests were rerun with their matrices relativized (n = 13, V = 70, P = 0.047; Q1, median and Q3 for Mantel rho with unrelativized data = 0.301, 0.327, 0.453; Q1, median and Q3 for Mantel rho with relativized data = 0.176, 0.252, 0.454); this effect appears to be as much related to an increase in variance among rho-values after relativization, as it does to differences in median values (Figure 3b).
 In contrast, a small number of correlations became stronger, or were only significant, after relativization (Table 2; Figure 2).

 Discussion